-Vocelli Pizza boasts the best π on campus, offering artisan pizzas made with fresh dients from old-world family recipes.
-Delivery service is available to all residence, too!
+Vocelli Pizza boasts the best on campus, offering artisan pizzas made with fresh from old-world family recipes.
 Located in the Eagle's Nest.

 Hissho Sushi makes sushi fresh each day and their menu features over two dozen items, from California Rolls to Seaweed Salads to Crunchy Shrimp Rolls.
 Located in the Eagle's Nest.